pluginever/wc-serial-numbers/readme.txt

 10. Order Notification Email with Keys

 == Changelog ==
+= 2.2.2 (14 Aug 2025) =
+* Fix: Few known issues fixed.
+* Compatibility: Make compatible with the WooCommerce 10.0 and WordPress 6.8.

 = 2.2.1 (14 July 2025) =
-* Fix: Compatibility with the latest version of WooCommerce and WordPress.
+* Compatibility: Compatibility with the latest version of WooCommerce and WordPress.

 = 2.2.0 (19 Jun 2025) =
 * Fix: Framework Model enhanced to allow filter the keys sql query.